Skip to content

 Argument Breakdown

-First augment breakdown [file_property]
+First argument breakdown [file_property]

 • Usually this is a file property contained within the object that is triggered such as

-Second augment breakdown [max_width]
+Second argument breakdown [max_width]

 • This is the max width you would like the rendered file to be limited to when placed in the document in pixels

-First augment breakdown [max_height]
+Third argument breakdown [max_height]

 • This is the max height you would like the rendered file to be limited to when placed in the document in pixels